pokaa3a/how-to-set-up-env-for-deep-learning/install_pytorch.md

 >>> import torch
 >>> torch.cuda.is_available()
 ```
-If you see `True`, congratulations, Pytorch can apply with GPU.
+If you see `True`, congratulations, Pytorch now can use CUDA.